 If the meeting with the instructor does not result in a solution satisfactory to the student, the student has fourteen calendar days to appeal to the Department Head.

 If the decision of the Department Head does not result in a satisfactory resolution, the student or instructor may submit, within fourteen days of receiving the decision of the Department Head, the Grade Appeal Form to the Dean of Academic Affairs, as an appeal to an Academic Review Committee.
 The Committee, consisting of three members, will be chaired by an Associate Dean of Academic Affairs, appointed by the Dean of Academic Affairs.
-The Associate Dean will choose the two additional members of the committee from the faculty on the Academic Standards Committee.
+The Associate Dean will choose the two additional members of the committee from the faculty on the Committee on Student Learning & Assessment.
 The faculty selected for the committee will be from outside the academic department with which the appeal is concerned.